artalar/reatom/packages/react/README.md

 ## Hooks Api

+> If you use React 16 or 17 you should setup batch bindings for React by yourself.
+Just import `@reatom/react/react-dom-batched-updates` or `@reatom/react/react-native-batched-updates` on the top (root) of your project to make it work before any hook call.

+> ```ts
+> import '@reatom/react/react-dom-batched-updates'
+> ```

 ### useAtom

 Connects the atom to the store represented in context and returns the state of the atom from the store (or default atom state).